adrienZ/adrienzaganelli.com/content/blog/tech-gems-16.md

 ### Lidl Takes on AWS: The Rise of EuroCloud

-<RichLink href="https://www.irishtimes.com/business/2024/08/23/how-lidl-accidentally-took-on-the-big-guns-of-cloud-computing/" title="How Lidl accidentally took on the big guns of cloud computing
+<RichLink href="https://www.irishtimes.com/business/2024/08/23/how-lidl-accidentally-took-on-the-big-guns-of-cloud-computing/" title="How Lidl accidentally took on the big guns of cloud computing"></RichLink>
-"></RichLink>

 Lidl, the well-known European retailer, is setting its sights on the cloud market, directly competing with giants like AWS.
 This move marks the dawn of a new era dubbed 'EuroCloud,' where European companies strive to create cloud services that adhere to stringent local regulations and data protection standards.
 This shift could redefine the cloud landscape, offering a regional alternative with a focus on privacy and sovereignty.